Sensory Loss in Older People

 Hearing loss:

-• The term ‘deafness’ encompasses the scope of hearing loss between partial loss of hearing and complete inability to hear.
+• The term ‘deafness’ encompasses a range of hearing loss, from partial loss of hearing to complete inability to hear.

-• Causes include: aged-related hearing loss (presbycusis), exposure to noise, trauma, and hereditary or genetic disorders.
+• Causes include age-related hearing loss (presbycusis), exposure to noise, trauma, untreated ear conditions and hereditary or genetic disorders.

 Vision loss:

-• A person is legally blind if they can’t see at six metres what someone with normal vision can see at 60 metres, or if their field of vision is less than 20 degrees in diameter.
+• A person is legally blind if they can’t see at 6 metres what someone with normal vision can see at 60 metres or if their field of vision is less than 20 degrees in diameter.

-• Causes include: aged-related macular degeneration, glaucoma, cataracts, diabetic retinopathy.
+• Causes include age-related macular degeneration, glaucoma, cataracts and diabetic retinopathy.

 • As a person ages their smell sensitivity reduces.
 A loss of smell implicates the ability to taste.

-• Causes include: side effects of smoking, nasal mucus, adaptation (olfactory cells become flooded).
+• Causes include side effects of smoking, nasal mucus and adaptation (olfactory cells becoming flooded).

 (Better Health Channel 2014)